Stolen base: Plays involving baserunning

 Second base is the base most often stolen, because once a runner is on second base he is considered to be in scoring position, meaning that he is expected to be able to run home and score on most routine singles hit into the outfield.
 Second base is also the easiest to steal, as it is farthest from home plate and thus a longer throw from the catcher is required to prevent it.
 Third base is a shorter throw for the catcher, but the runner is able to take a longer lead off second base and can leave for third base earlier against a left-handed pitcher.
 A steal of home plate is the riskiest, as the catcher only needs to tag out the runner after receiving the ball from the pitcher.
 It is difficult for the runner to cover the distance between the bases before the ball arrives home.
 Ty Cobb holds the records for most steals of home in a single season (8) as well as for a career (54).
 Steals of home are not officially recorded statistics, and must be researched through individual game accounts.
 Thus Cobb's totals may be even greater than is recorded.
 Jackie Robinson famously stole home in Game 1 of the 1955 World Series.
 Thirty-five games have ended with a runner stealing home, but only two have occurred since 1980.
 In a variation on the steal of home, the batter is signaled to simultaneously execute a sacrifice bunt, which results in the squeeze play.
-The suicide squeeze is a squeeze in which the runner on third begins to steal home without seeing the outcome of the bunt; it is so named because if the batter fails to bunt, the runner will surely be out.
+The suicide squeeze is a squeeze in which the runner on third begins to steal home without seeing the outcome of the bunt; it is so named because if the batter fails to bunt, the runner will likely be out, unless he successfully steals home.
 In contrast, when the runner on third does not commit until seeing that the ball is bunted advantageously, it is called a safety squeeze.